 The walking holiday starts in the capital of Slovenia, Llubljana and finishes in Venice.
 There are daily flights to Llubljana from the UK and many other European cities.
 The Slovenian national carrier is Adria Airways.
 Llubljana also has good train connections with Venice in Italy, Austria and Germany.
 We offer an airport and train station meeting point.
 Venice has flights to many European cities.
 Both cities are worth spending a couple of days exploring.

 Meet Llubljana at 11am at the Central Train Station.
 Drive to the medieval village of Skopja Loka for a visit before continuing to Lake Bohinj via beautiful Lake Bled with its fairytale castle.
 We stay for the next 3 nights in Hotel Jezero, a 4-star hotel with indoor pool overlooking picturesque Lake Bohinj.
 Later in the day there is the opportunity for a short but wonderfully scenic walk along a gorge dotted with waterfalls to a viewpoint where we can enjoy an aperitif overlooking the lake.
 Dinner this evening in a local Gostilna (Inn).
 (6.5km/4.1 miles)

 We head out from the hotel into the lush alpine pastures typical of this region.
 Our walk takes us up to a low mountain, Rudnica, at 946m before descending through beech woods and across fields to a small farming village for our picnic where, amongst other delights, we taste some of the cheeses from the local dairy.
 In the afternoon we visit the Alpine Dairy Museum before returning to the hotel.
-Time to stroll by the lake or take a dip in the lake before dinner.
-(12km/7.5 miles)
+Time to stroll by the lake or take a dip in the pool before dinner.
+(10.5km/6.6 miles)

 We take a cable car above Lake Bohinj to 1534m where we start walking.
 Our trail climbs up past mountain dairies and through flower-filled pastures.
 A short scramble takes us to a spectacular ridge at 1800m.
 Enjoy magnificent views as we picnic on high.
 Descend via a different route and return to the valley by cable car.
 (8km/5miles – no van access today.
 Both guides will accompany the group and carry the picnic).
 Dinner in a local inn.